chricro/notes/index.md

 As someone eager to apply my statistical and machine learning knowledge to practical problems and real-world scenarios, I find finance to be a fascinating field for research and exploration.

-1. [Book Excerpts](finance/books/): Sentences from books that I find interesting and educational.
+1. [Book Excerpts](finance/books/): Here are extracts from books that I find interesting and educational, as well as areas I am willing to explore.